What to Expect As We Work in Your Area

 No

 Occasionally, an SCE employee or contractor may come to your door regarding construction activities or to leave a door hanger or letter.
 Most, but not all, of our employees will be wearing uniforms with an employee identification card.
-Our authorized contractors will have at least one of the following items for identification: a badge, hard hat, uniform, and vehicle.
+Our authorized contractors will have at least one of the following items for identification: a badge, hard hat, uniform and vehicle.

 Answers to common questions >